 Currently, he is conducting Clinical and pre-Clinical trials in phases I, II, III and IV and Investigator driven trials (13 trials during 2014).
 For instance: CHROMA, FOVISTA E10030-02, M-13-056, MACBETH, TREND, FOVISTA OPH 1003, BRIGTHER, CRYSTAL, MPL4DRY, MPL4DRUSEN, ORAL OMEGA 3 DRY/GA, etc.

-Dr. Monés is also participating in three major European Union (EU) projects performed by several agencies from different countries.
+Dr. Monés is also participating in four major European Union (EU) projects performed by several agencies from different countries.
 These projects have received funding from the European Union’s Horizon 2020 Programme.

 - Exploring the combined role of genetic and non-genetic factors for developing AMD: A systems level analysis of disease subgroups, risk factors, and pathways (EYE RISK).

 - Integrated use of second harmonic generation (SHG) microscopy to image corneal collagen fibrils and adaptive optics scanning laser ophthalmoscopy (AOSLO) to image the photoreceptors (LITE).

 - Innovative PROcurement for Visual Impaired People (PRO4VIP).

 - Accelerator for the development of advance therapies in Catalonia ADVANCE(CAT).
 This project forms part of the action plan of the RIS3CAT community “NEXTHEALTH: Multidisciplinary solutions for the coming challenges in health”.

 He has published widely in scientific journals and specialist books and has given more than 300 talks at international congresses and meetings.
 He also participates in the organizing committee and scientific committee of several drug workshops and international conferences.